lacriman/algorithmswithgo.com/module01/README.md

 FindTwoThatSum([]int{1, 2, 3, 4}, 7) // (2, 3)
 FindTwoThatSum([]int{0, -1, 1}, 0) // (1, 2)
 FindTwoThatSum([]int{0, 1, 1}, 0) // (-1, -1)

+1. iterate slice to find numbers, so num1 + num2 is sum

+2. return indices of these numbers if num1 + num2 != sum => return (-1, -1)

+3.

 ```

 Or if we have duplicate answers any of them are okay.
 All of the following are correct.